Rodney Collin: The Fourth Way

-Collin studied the sequence of European civilizations, finding a pattern which would follow a planetary scale where the times are 10 times longer than in the case of human life.
-His sequence starts following Toynbee's but soon he changes some aspects, trying to follow his said pattern.
-Thus, his list begins with the Greeks (with roots on the Egyptian, which he considers the last one in the previous sequence), then the Romans, the Primitive Christians, the Monastic Christians, the Medieval Christians, the Renaissance and the Synthetic.
+Collin studied the sequence of European civilizations, finding a pattern that would follow a planetary scale where the durations are 10 times longer than a human life.
+His sequence starts following that of Arnold J. Toynbee in A Study of History, but soon he changes some aspects, trying to follow his said pattern.
+Thus, his list begins with the Greeks (with roots in the Egyptian, which he considers the last one in the previous sequence), then the Romans, the Primitive Christians, the Monastic Christians, the Medieval Christians, the Renaissance and the Synthetic.
 He also quotes the influence of an extra-European civilization, the Arabic, upon the Medieval Christian civilization.

 Collin established a relation between Fourth Way schools and the origin and development of these civilizations.
 He says: